Buy or Sell Exela Technologies Inc. (XELA) Stock Now | Don't Try to Be a Top Gun

 Sponsored

+The average price from analysts is $2.50, which is $2.13 above the current price.
 XELA currently public float of 64.73M and currently shorts hold a 10.67% ratio of that float.
-Today, the average trading volume of XELA was 10.86M shares.
+Today, the average trading volume of XELA was 10.88M shares.

 XELA’s Market Performance